JosephBrunet/JosephBrunet.github.io/_pages/talks.md

 Upcoming
 ------
-+

 2019
 ------
 + October 30, Chairman of the session ”Macro-scale biofluids” and speaker A numerical design of experiment approach to understand aortic dissection onset and propagation.
 44th Congress of the Société de Biomécanique, Poitiers.

-Chairman of the session ”Macro-scale biofluids”, 44th Congress of the Société de Biomécanique, 2019 at University of Poitiers, France

 2018
 ------